-You may have probably overheard your company’s accountant talk about “billing wages” or “payroll taxes.”
+You may have overheard your company’s accountant talk about “billing wages” or “payroll taxes.”
 Payroll is a general term used for different types of payroll taxes and payroll taxes owed to state and federal agencies.

 Payroll is a list of workers who are paid by the company.
 Payroll also refers to the overall amount that an employer pays to his/her employees.